team76adobe-design/lumos/README.md

 pip install huggingface-hub
 hf auth login
 ```
-Use this Huggingface Key --> "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"
+Use this Huggingface Key --> "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" <br>
+**NOTE:** This HuggingFace Access Token has been generated explicitly for this repository.
+It is free-of-cost and safe-to-expose. <br>

 There have to be separate virtual environments for running different parts in the workflow.
 Overall there are 7 virtual environments to be used for the corresponding models- <br>
 1)Virtual Environment 1 - ledits, inpaint4drag, style transfer loras, background removal